Peter Schiff: Radio

-Prior to the 2008 financial crisis, Schiff frequently appeared on CNBC, Fox News and Bloomberg News to voice his opinions on the US economy and financial markets.
+Before the 2008 financial crisis, Schiff frequently appeared on CNBC, Fox News and Bloomberg News to voice his opinions on the US economy and financial markets.
 However, after the financial crisis, his bookings dropped by 75 to 85% on these networks.

 In August 2012, Schiff replaced G. Gordon Liddy in the 10 a.m.–12 p.m. time slot on the Radio America network Internet broadcast.

 Webcast

 Schiff is also a video blogger on the internet and distributes his media through YouTube, Euro Pacific Capital, and iTunes.

-He has appeared four times as a guest on Joe Rogan's YouTube series and podcast.
+He has appeared four times as a guest on Joe Rogan's YouTube series and podcast The Joe Rogan Experience.

 Television

 Schiff has been a commentator on CNBC and Fox Business.